lee-hodg/fpghost.github.io/_posts/2020-11-17-covid-analysis.md

 For that reason, let's look at the total cases per million of the population.

-Also given that some countries (such as Aruba) have utterly tiny populations per capita case numbers may not be so meaningful for them, so we filter out any countries with a population smaller than 10M.
+Given that some countries (such as Aruba) have utterly tiny populations, per capita case numbers may not be so meaningful for them, so we filter out any countries with a population smaller than 10M.

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/covid_cases_per_million.png)

+It can be observed that the US still leads the way in terms of cases recorded, even when accounting for its large population.

 ## By deaths per million